Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My purchase at Lowe's consisted of:

 I used 1/16th inch steel cable and ferrules to make loops for easy disconnections for when it's zero degrees outside when pan has to be cleaned and such other nasty winter conditions.
-I ran the cable through two screw-eyes to distance the pan from the mast.
-I used cheap carabiners from Walmart to connect the parts.

 The project was built with only basic tools - none expensive or exotic, believe me.